apereo/cas/docs/cas-server-documentation/mfa/RADIUS-Authentication.md

 RADIUS support is enabled by only including the following dependency in the overlay:

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-radius" %}

 ## Configuration

-{% include {{ version }}/principal-transformation-configuration.md configKey="cas.authn.radius" %}

-{% include {{ version }}/password-encoding-configuration.md configKey="cas.authn.radius" %}

-{% include casproperties.html
+{% include casproperties.html modules="cas-server-support-radius" properties="cas.authn.radius" %}
-modules="cas-server-support-radius"
-properties="cas.authn.radius"
-excludes="principal-transformation,password-encoder" %}

 You may also need to declare the following repository in your CAS overlay to be able to resolve dependencies: